davutozgursukuti4531/rexar-tools/README.md

 await RTools.npm("rexar-tools")//Assigns the data of the specified NPM package.
 //or
-RTools.npm("rexar-tools").then(v => v)//Assigns the data of the specified NPM package.
+RTools.npm("rexar-tools").then(v => v)//Assigns the data of the specified NPM package. await RTools.yarn("rexar-tools")//Assigns the data of the specified Yarn package.
+//or
+RTools.yarn("rexar-tools").then(v => v)//Assigns the data of the specified Yarn package.
 ```